 Verapamil (By mouth)

-Treats high blood pressure, severe chest pain (angina), and irregular heartbeat (arrhythmia).
-A lower blood pressure will reduce the risk of stroke and heart attack.
+Treats high blood pressure, severe angina, and arrhythmia.
 This medicine is a calcium channel blocker.

 When This Medicine Should Not Be Used